 Here’s why: when you’re grateful for what’s coming your way, your entire energy changes.
 You become a light in the darkness.
 You shift your perspective from scarcity to abundance.
 You bring forth more Divine blessings because you’re tuned into the giving nature of The Creator of everything.

-Can you give thanks for your capacity to think and love and solve problems that you probably created in the first place?
+Give thanks for your capacity to think and love and solve problems.

-Can you be thankful for your fingers and elbows and that nose that you’d always wished was a different shape?
+Be thankful for your fingers and elbows and that nose that you’d always wished was a different shape.

-Can you be grateful for not getting that dream job you desperately wanted, because you understand another door will open that’s even better for you?
+Be grateful for not getting that dream job (that you desperately wanted) because you understand that another door that’s even better for you will open.

 The more gratitude you feel and express … the more things you find to be grateful for … the more you’ll receive to be grateful for.
-When you live in a state of gratitude, people and opportunities and blessings miraculously show up in your life.
+When you live in a state of gratitude, people, opportunities, and blessings miraculously show up in your life.

 2. Stop Using “I Don’t Know What to Do” As an Excuse to Do Nothing

 Positive action nets positive rewards.
-The more positive action you take, the more you’re rewarded.
-I tell you, it’s a miracle-producing move you want to take now!
+The more positive action you take, the more you are rewarded.
+I assure you, being proactive is a miracle-producing move you want to take now!